Moysés Louro Azevedo Filho: Ecclesial life

 The Shalom Community was recognized by the Holy See as a private association of the faithful in 2007 under Pope Benedict XVI.
 Moysés participated in the Synods on the Eucharist (2005) and the Word of God (2008) in Rome, as well as the V Episcopal Conference of Latin America in Aparecida (2007), representing ecclesial movements.

 From 2007 to 2019, he served as a consultor to the Pontifical Council for the Laity, and from 2011 to 2023, to the Pontifical Council for Promoting the New Evangelization.Since 2019, he has been part of the Dicastery for Laity, Family and Life, and on April 25, 2023, he was appointed to the Dicastery for Evangelization.

 On April 27, 2022, Moysés met with Pope Francis in Saint Peter's Square, inviting him to the Shalom Community's 40th-anniversary convention, held in Rome in September 2022.

 Shalom Community

 The Shalom Community emerged with the aim of evangelizing young people through a snack bar, offering items with biblical names to spark conversations about faith.
 Today, it is present in over 30 countries, promoting events like the Halleluya Festival and social outreach programs.
 Moysés describes the community's charism as a "gift of the Holy Spirit" to renew the Church.

 Vision and legacy

 Moysés emphasizes evangelization as a call to share "divine love," rejecting contemporary religious indifference.
 The Shalom Community's charismatic style, featuring lively music and practices like "resting in the Spirit," has attracted young people but also drawn criticism from traditional sectors of the Church.
 He argues that transforming the human heart is the path to changing the world.

-Freedom of Consciousness

-As many "new communities," the members of Azevedo's community are said to undergone a "demobilization of social consciousness", resulting in "self-referential and narcissistic environment."